AlexKnusel-MKETool/rudder-stack-versioning/README.md

 ## Folder Details

-- **transformations/**: Contains JavaScript files implementing each transformation.
+- **transformations**: Contains JavaScript files implementing each transformation.
 - **libs**: Contains reusable JavaScript libraries for use in transformations.
 - **tests**: For each transformation, there is a subfolder containing input and expected output JSON files for automated testing.